Hemel (film): Plot

 Hemel has an affair with a married man named Douwe, the husband of one of her father's colleagues, Brechtje, and is surprised to learn that he has had only a few sexual partners.
 He tells Hemel that she is the only woman he has ever cheated with because he has never felt that betraying the intimacy with his wife was worth it.
 Hemel is charmed by him but is upset when he tells her their relationship will never last.

-While on holiday Gijs tells Hemel that Sophie will be living in his house and she becomes upset.
+Gijs travels to Sevilla, Spain with Hemel for a holiday.
+They share a bathroom and are seen to be comfortable naked around each other.
+Gijs tells Hemel that Sophie will be living in his house and she becomes upset.
 When she asks her father why he loves Sophie he tells her he has nothing to hide from her.
 Hemel tells him that her version of love involves knowing the same things as the other person.
 She later tearfully tells him she saw a man commit suicide by jumping off a building.
-Later on she peers over the edge of a building herself before leaving.
+That night, Hemel is sleeping and Gijs wakes her up, carries her to the toilet to urinate, pulling down her underwear for her.
+The next morning, she peers over the edge of a building herself before leaving.

-Hemel waits outside Douwe's house in the rain.
+Back in the Netherlands, Hemel waits outside Douwe's house in the rain.
 When she spots him leave she knocks on the door to his home where Brechtje answers and tells her that Douwe isn't home.
 She then tells Hemel about how for the first three years of her life her father brought her to work every day.
-When Hemel begins to cry Brechtje dries her tears and the two women hug.
+When Hemel begins to cry, Brechtje dries her tears and the two women hug.